You work hard for your super. Doing a regular 5-minute super 'workout' may help you achieve the financial future you deserve!

 These few simple steps can help you do a quick pulse check of your super.

 It’s that easy – you’ll hardly raise a sweat!

 Note: To better reflect the fees you pay in our fund, you will probably need to reduce the calculator’s default fees to reflect our current fees.

-But if your calculations aren’t quite meeting your objectives for retirement, you can change options such as contribution rates, retirement age, retirement income, investment choices and fees to see how these might impact your retirement savings.
+If your calculations aren’t quite meeting your objectives for retirement, you can change options such as contribution rates, retirement age, retirement income, investment choices and fees to see how these might impact your retirement savings.

 While we can provide tools and information to help guide you in your workout, the best results will largely come from the knowledge you have about your super and the decisions you make.
 And the longer you wait, the harder it is to get to your goal.

-Try plugging a few figures into a retirement calculator like the CommBank Retirement Calculator to see what your extra contributions could do for your balance at retirement.
+You can also try plugging a few figures into a retirement calculator like the CommBank Retirement Calculator to see what your extra contributions could do for your balance at retirement.